Geography (GEOG)

 Recommended: 9 credits of graduate study.

-GEOG 513, QUANTITATIVE METHODS FOR STUDYING SOCIAL-ECOLOGICAL SYSTEMS, 3 Credits
+GEOG 513, COMPLEX SYSTEMS SCIENCE FOR ENVIRONMENTAL SUSTAINABILITY, 3 Credits

 Recommended: Introductory Statistics with basic programming